Sanflofer/Project1-Visit_Leon/README.md

 ## TECHNOLOGIES:

--HTML has been utilised to create the all important content, which then supports the overall website structure you see.
+- HTML has been utilised to create the all important content, which then supports the overall website structure you see.
--CSS is used to apply styling to the website pages.
+- CSS is used to apply styling to the website pages.
--Git was used to apply version control to my project.
+- Git was used to apply version control to my project.
--Google Fonts to import all types of fonts, therefore, making my website impactful and exciting.
+- Google Fonts to import all types of fonts, therefore, making my website impactful and exciting.
--Font Awesome to import icons to support social media links.
+- Font Awesome to import icons to support social media links.

 ## TESTING: